cylc/cylc-flow/doc/src/suite-config.rst

 Suicide triggers take tasks out of the suite.
 This can be used for automated failure recovery.
-The suite.rc listing and accompanying graph in :num:`fig-suicide` show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how
+The suite.rc listing and accompanying graph in :numref:`fig-suicide` show how to define a chain of failure recovery tasks that trigger if they're needed but otherwise remove themselves from the suite (you can run the *AutoRecover.async* example suite to see how